Philippine Health Insurance Corporation: Mandate and functions

-Since 1996, the benefits package and delivery system have improved.
-PhilHealth now has an Outpatient and Diagnostic Package limited to indigent beneficiaries.
-This addition creates nearly comprehensive coverage for indigents.
-In 2011, 23 Case Rates was introduced and in 2013, All Case Rates was fully implemented.
-All other beneficiaries have access to nearly all comprehensive services, excluding some outpatient care.
+In 1996, the benefits package and delivery system changed.
+PhilHealth now has an outpatient and diagnostic package for indigent beneficiaries, providing nearly-comprehensive coverage.
+In 2011, 23 reimbursement rates (Case Rates) were introduced; two years later, all Case Rates were fully implemented.
+All other beneficiaries have access to nearly all comprehensive services, except for some outpatient care.
 PhilHealth has an accreditation program for private hospitals.

-Some key reform indicators to date include: